ComedicChimera/chai/docs/Chai Notes/Feature Notes/Monads.md

 # Monads
 Monads are principle feature of Chai although they are implemented somewhat unconventionally.
-They act as the primary method of error handling and resource handling.
+They act as the primary method of error handling.

 In essence, a **monad** is a construct that "redefines" sequential execution for a given type.
 For example, the `Option` monad is defined such that code progresses if there is a value and exits or accumulates if their is not.